 Weight loss needs a healthy approach

-A diet high in fruits and vegetables, wholegrains, legumes and low-fat dairy products, and moderate in fat and kilojoules, is the best way to lose weight and keep it off.
+A healthy diet high in fruits and vegetables, wholegrains, legumes and low-fat dairy products, and moderate in fat and kilojoules that is balanced with daily physical activity, is the best way to lose weight and keep it off.

 Vegetarians and people who consume predominantly plant-based diets are generally slimmer and have much lower rates of obesity, heart disease and cancer, compared to people who eat meat-based diets.
 This supports current thinking that diets high in unrefined carbohydrates help to prevent overweight and obesity.